 Operators need to control meters in order that the meters take actions according to the indication of operators.
-In this case, the operators should be authorized by smart meters for taking secure actions (scenario II-2).
+In this case, the operators should be authorized by smart meters to take actions to secure against unauthorized access (scenario II-2).

-Because metering information may include privacy information, it should not be revealed to unauthenticated third party.
-Therefore, the metering information is required to be secured to unauthenticated third party .
+Because metering information may include personal information, it should not be revealed to unauthenticated third parties.
+Therefore, the metering information is required to be secured to unauthenticated third parties as well as support of integrity check of the data exchanged.